dcayll/dcayll.github.io/_pages/quotes.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;— William James

 > Watch your thoughts, they become your words;
-watch your words, they become your actions;
+Watch your words, they become your actions;
-watch your actions, they become your habits;
+Watch your actions, they become your habits;
-watch your habits, they become your character;
+Watch your habits, they become your character;
-watch your character, it becomes your destiny
+Watch your character, it becomes your destiny
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;— Lao Tzu

 > The definition of hell is: Your last day on Earth, the person you became meets the person you could have become